redpanjerry/AWS-Architecture/Lab4 - elastic your architecture/README.md

 7. In the navigation pane, select **Elastic IPs**.

 8. Select **Allocate new address** and click **Allocate**.
+> Note this EIP, we will use it later.

 9. In the navigation pane, select **NAT Gateways**.